swiss/e-collecting-hackathon-team9/README.md

 *A brief description of your approach.*

-## Architecture and Data Flows
+## Diagrams

-*Find below an example for an architecture and a data flow diagram*
+*Find below an example for two diagrams showing interactions and data flowing between actors, software and infrastructure components of ordering a pizza via a third-party delivery website over time.*

+### Flowchart: High-level Order Process

+An overall process flow showing the main steps and system/actor interactions for ordering a pizza online via a delivery website, including software, infrastructure, and handoff to the restaurant and delivery driver.

 ```mermaid